paperclip-ui/legacy-paperclip/README.md

 ### What's the status of this Project?

-Paperclip has been in active development for a few years, and most of the basic functionality is in.
-However, It's at an inflection point where a UI builder is necessary to help shape the DSL.
+Paperclip has been in active development for a few years.
+Now it's at an inflection point where a UI builder is necessary to help shape the DSL.

 ### Can I use Paperclip now?

 Yes!
-Paperclip is stable and  has been in active development for a few years now, and can be used to build React applications.
+Paperclip can be used to build React applications.
 Currently it's powering most of the HTML and CSS at [Hum Capital](https://humcapital.com/).

 ## Installation